E-mail the first 3,000 words of your novel to Chase Editing. You’ll receive a free edited sample within three business days.

 Some “can’t do” items

 I do not offer proofreading for manuscripts edited by anyone other than myself.
 I’ve tried to perform the service several times, and it turns into copyediting at minimum.
-In some cases, it has forced full-service editing.
+In some cases, it has forced another complete full-service editing.

 The service I do offer for a very small increase over my bargain basement edit fee is proofreading your revisions based on my edits.
 The process most favored by clients is to proof revisions a chapter or section at a time.